Youngtechie/Rebus-Puzzles_webpage/README.md

 ### Clone this repository to Vscode

-**Firstly, you have to create a personal token. click [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create one and strictly follow the steps and instructions there.**
+**Firstly, you have to create a personal token.
+Click [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create one and strictly follow the steps and instructions there.**

  _Skip to [Import from Github to Replit](#Import-from-Github-to-Replit)]_